|

 in some of their unindexed collections.
 Right now, it's the Probate

-and Land Records, including Deeds of all kinds, and recently Court
+and Land Records, including Deeds of all kinds, Court

 it is a total game changer!
 It's using new technology to read &